taskbadger/taskbadger-python/README.md

     ]
 )

-# update the task status to 'processing'
+# update the task status to 'processing' and set the value to 0
-task.start()
+task.started()
 try:
    for i in range(100):
       do_something(i)